 These Thoughts Are Caused By Anxiety

 There are other disorders that can cause unusual, often unwanted thoughts.
 Only a psychologist can correctly determine whether or not your thoughts are the result of something other than an anxiety disorder.
 Psychologists may also look to see if you also have other anxiety symptoms, which are important for an anxiety diagnosis.
-Take my anxiety test to learn more if you haven't yet.

 But if the question is whether or not anxiety can cause weird thoughts, the answer is absolutely yes.
 Anxiety changes the way you think, causing you to have more negative, and ultimately more unusual thoughts.
 Anxiety also makes regular weird thoughts more common - many people without anxiety have the occasional weird thought, but those with anxiety tend to focus on those thoughts more, worry about them, and then allow those thoughts to come back.